woof-software/streamer/README.md

 > **Slippage tip** Set up slippage based on price feed deviation and DEX slippage.
 In case the COMP/USD price feed deviation is 0.5% and the DEX slippage is 0.5%, it is better to set up a 1% slippage to avoid losing USD value altogether.

+**⚠️ Warning**
+Never send tokens to the address of the streamer, precomputed before the actual deployment.
+Use only the address returned by the function `deployStreamer` or from the event `StreamerDeployed`.
+Due to the usage of common counter for salt generation, precomputed and actual addresses might differ.

 ### Initialization

 In order to start the stream, the function `initialize` must be called by Stream Creator.